Steve-Fenton/stevefenton.co.uk/src/pages/blog/2014/05/specification-by-example-by-example.md

 So this is my Specification by Example by Example.

-If you aren’t already following Gojko Adzic, look him up or even buy his excellent book [Bridging the Communication Gap](https://www.amazon.co.uk/Bridging-Communication-Gap-Specification-Acceptance/dp/0955683610), which is all about this subject.
+If you aren't already following Gojko Adzic, look him up or even buy his excellent book [Bridging the Communication Gap](https://www.amazon.co.uk/Bridging-Communication-Gap-Specification-Acceptance/dp/0955683610), which is all about this subject.